FeralAI/MPG/README.md

 * `F2` = `L3 + R3`

 The function button mapping can be overridden by setting the `MPG::f1Mask` and/or `MPG::f2Mask` class members:

+### Hotkeys

+MPG provides a predefined set of hotkeys for managing gamepad options.
+All options can be changed while running, and are persisted if gamepad storage is implemented.

 ```c++
 MPGS gamepad(DEBOUNCE_TIME_MS);